KevinVandy/multi-monitor_calculator/README.md

 view the new official beta at: http://www.kevinvandy.com/multi-monitor_planning_tool (recommended)

-view the old original alpha at: http://monitorplannerbeta.atwebpages.com/ (for legacy and nostalgia)
+view the old original alpha at: http://monitorplannerbeta.atwebpages.com/ (for legacy)

 # Small Planned Features: